pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: scroll

-      | :sl:`Shift the surface image in place`
+      | :sl:`Shift the Surface pixels in place`
       | :sg:`scroll(dx=0, dy=0, erase=False, repeat=False, /) -> None`

-      Move the image by dx pixels right and dy pixels down. dx and dy may be negative for left and up scrolls respectively.
+      Move the Surface by dx pixels right and dy pixels down. dx and dy may be negative for left and up scrolls respectively.

-      If the erase argument is ``True`` the space created by the shifting pixels is filled with black, otherwise it is left unchanged.
+      If the erase argument is ``True`` the space created by the shifting pixels is filled with black or transparency, otherwise it is left unchanged.

       Scrolling is contained by the Surface clip area.
 It is safe to have dx and dy values that exceed the surface size.